nikmagini/PhEDEx-replicamonitoring/doc/user_guide.md

 Interval is used for delta operation.
 It defines between what periods delta will be calculated.
 Interval represents duration in days, so it should be defined as integer number.

+### filt

+Filt is used for data filtering on one field from group keys.
+Filter is expected to be written in form - field:value.
+Field must match element from group keys list.

 ```
 bash pbr.sh --yarn \